jamesturk/DataForGood-chicago/docs/endpoints/endpoints.md

 Parameters: None/NA

 Response: HTML page with the embedded ArcGIS web app which contains a lot of feature layers to interact with.

+### Endpoint D: /main/download-memo/

+Purpose: Allows users to download the generated memo from our web app.

+Parameters: None/NA

+Parameters:
+- `request` (HttpRequest): The HTTP request object containing information about the request.

+Response:
+- `HttpResponse`: The response is either the downloadable memo or an error message if the memo was not found.